|

 Rajagopuram of Nedungunam Yoga Ramar Temple |

 Nedungunam is about 55 kms from Tiruvannamalai and about 24 kms from Arani.
-The Yoga Ramar temple is between Vandavasi and Chetpet and the temple falls on the bus route itself .
+The Yoga Ramar temple is situated on the Vandavasi - Chetpet bus route.
 The uniqueness about this temple is that here Rama is found sitting with eyes closed without any weapons ( his Kothandam) and his hand placed on his heart in Chin mudra as he listens to Hanuman reading out the scriptures to him.

-The five tier Rajagopuram that has been painted with bright hues in the recent past with the words Rama Rama was very welcoming.
-I started walking a few paces ahead of the others in excitement.
+The five tier Rajagopuram painted with bright hues with the words Rama Rama is very welcoming.
 To the left of the Rajagopuram, was the temple tank.
-I peeped in and to my dismay found that it needed cleaning up.
+To my dismay, I found it needed cleaning up.
 In fact it looked quite pathetic in comparison to the magnificiently painted Rajagopuram.

 |